-Flux7’s infrastructure assessment recommended that the team move to Docker-based microservices using ECS for orchestration and AWS ALB as it would present these two groups with a much needed opportunity to gain greater control over their individual responsibilities.
-With smaller teams assigned to individual services, a series of approvals would no longer be needed as incremental changes would no longer have significant potential affects to a monolithic application.
+Flux7’s infrastructure assessment recommended that the team move to Docker-based microservices using ECS for orchestration and AWS ALB as it would present these two groups with a much-needed opportunity to gain greater control over their individual responsibilities.
+With smaller teams assigned to individual services, a series of approvals would no longer be needed as incremental changes would no longer have significant potential effects to a monolithic application.
 Featuring easy roll-back and service autonomy, using microservices means that engineers have the power to try new things, fail fast and as a result, deliver more quickly.
-In addition, Flux7’s recommended architecture included scripted configurations, templates and alerts that would allow innovation to proceed faster.
+In addition, Flux7’s recommended architecture included scripted configurations, templates, and alerts that would allow innovation to proceed faster.

 This firm has an existing team of engineers that is called a DevOps team but functions primarily as an Operations team.
 Responsible for managing end to end infrastructure and code deployments, they spend 80% of their time handling manual operations work.
 As DevOps experts, Flux7 consultants knew that automating day-to-day processes would be key to saving critical operations time.

 As a result, Flux7 built DevOps best practices into its architectural approach, including CI/CD.
 Specifically, Flux7 assessed the need for automated tools and processes for much of the DevOps team’s current workload, which would free up their time for more strategic work.
 With Flux7’s guidance, this organization was well-positioned to leverage automation within a new microservices infrastructure to automate the build, integration, and testing of code under development to implement a CI/CD pipeline.